Best Cold Plunge Tubs 2026: $200 Inflatables to Ice Systems Tested

 - Durable recycled construction — Lightweight and long-lasting

-- Chiller-compatible — Can be upgraded for automated temperature control
+- Chiller-compatible — Can be upgraded later

-- Lifetime limited warranty — Manufacturer backing for defects
+- Lifetime limited warranty

 Cons: